bi-labor/Hadoop/README.md

 ```

 For data loading, we will create a simple flow in NiFi.
 The `GetFile` processor is responsible for reading the data, while the `PutSQL` processor is responsible for writing the data.
 These can be added to the Nifi interface by dragging the 'Processors' icon on the top toolbar to the canvas.
 The pop-up window lists all available processor types, from which we need to find the right one.
-Configure these so that `GetFile` observes the` / opt / nifi / movies` folder.
+Configure these so that `GetFile` observes the `/opt/nifi/movies` folder.
 To access the settings, double-click on a processor or right-click -> configure.

 ![Flow](screens/nifi/getfile-settings.png)